cngkaygusuz/syde/README.md

 `traces/genuine` folder may be inspected for the expected structure of the traces folder.

-`pzero/main`: Main entry of the program.
+`syde/main`: Main entry of the program.
 There are two main commands:

-* `echo`: Prints the harvested programs in the format understood by `sigmaker`
+* `echo`: Prints the harvested programs in the format understood. by `sigmaker`
 * `monitor`: Executes the program and prints its guesses.